Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Optimal weak FWER control

-Interestingly, a tangential real-life manifestation of this size-investing strategy occurred during the 2008 American presidential election, with the total resources (financial, manpower, etc.) available to the candidates analogous to the overall size in the multiple testing problem.
-In the waning days of the campaign, the major presidential candidates, then-Senator Barack Obama of the Democratic Party and Senator John McCain of the Republican Party, focussed their campaign efforts, in terms of allocating their financial and manpower resources, in the `battleground states' of North Carolina, Virginia, and Pennsylvania, while basically ignoring the `in-the-bag states' of South Carolina, then expected to vote for McCain, and California, then expected to vote for Obama.
-Also, by virtue of the deep resources of the Obama campaign, it was able to allocate more resources {\em even} in states that traditionally voted Republican, whereas the McCain campaign, with a relatively smaller war chest, had to `drop' some states (e.g., Michigan) in their campaign.
-These opposing behaviors of the two camps could be explained by the size-investing strategy with proper accounting of each campaign's overall resources.
+A tangential real-life manifestation of this strategy occurred during the 2008 American presidential election, with the total resources (financial, manpower, etc.) available to the candidates analogous to the overall size in the multiple testing problem.
+In the waning days of the campaign, the major candidates, then-Senator Barack Obama of the Democratic Party and Senator John McCain of the Republican Party, focused their campaign efforts, in terms of allocating their financial and manpower resources, in the ``battleground states'' of North Carolina, Virginia and Pennsylvania, while basically ignoring the ``in-the-bag states'' of South Carolina, then expected to vote for McCain, and California, then expected to vote for Obama.
+Also, by virtue of the deep resources of the Obama campaign, it was able to allocate more resources \textit{even} in states that traditionally voted Republican, whereas the McCain campaign, with a relatively smaller war chest, had to ``drop'' some states (e.g., Michigan) in their campaign.
+The behaviors of the two camps somehow mirror the size-investing strategy with proper accounting of each campaign's overall resources.

-\section{Restrictions, Extensions, and Connections}
+\section{Restrictions, extensions and connections}

-\subsection{On the Restriction to $\mathcal{D}_0$}
+\subsection{On the restriction to $\mathcal{D}_0$}